How to visit the Białowieża Forest in Poland

 Even if you decide not to book any tour, there are lots of hiking trails in the vicinity of both Hajnowka and Białowieża allowing you to explore the outer fringes of the forest on foot.
 This will not be the actual primeval forest, but there is still lots of nature to enjoy.

 With or without a guide?

 Hiring a guide in Białowieża forest is not cheap (around 100-150 euro), but in my opinion very much worth the price.
 You will learn so much more about the flora and fauna of the forest.
-In addition they know the places where you will have a big chance to see bison.
+In addition they know the places where you will have a big chance to see bison and other wildlife.